allysonw/snippet-manager/README.md

 # Snippet Manager
 Snippet Manager stores your code snippets so you can easily refer to them later.
 It also houses a library of other users' shared snippets that you might find useful for your own projects.

+Check out my post about how I [used nested layouts with Sinatra & ERB](https://allysonw.github.io/nested_layouts_in_sinatra_with_erb) in this project.

 ## Installation
 Clone this repository and run `bundle install` to install the needed gems.
 From the main directory, run shotgun and navigate to http://localhost:9393/ to launch the site.